nih-at/libzip/INSTALL.md

 - `DOCUMENTATION_FORMAT`: choose one of 'man', 'mdoc', and 'html' for the installed documentation (default: decided by cmake depending on available tools)
+- `LIBZIP_DO_INSTALL`: If you include libzip as a subproject, link it statically and do not want to let it install its files, set this variable to `OFF`.
+Defaults to `ON`.

 If you want to compile with custom `CFLAGS`, set them in the environment before running `cmake`: